 NOTE: The shipbuilding process at Planets.nu uses four different systems, each briefly described in the Build Queues page.
 Check your game's Settings to make sure you are in a Production Queue (PQ) game before going on.

 In the Nu Year 0044 a cross-race agreement was made to improve the starship build queue, enabling each race to have more control over their own destiny.
 This system is called the Production Queue and works as follows:

 There is a soft limit of 500 total starships that can be built in any game (can be adjusted for Custom games).
 This limit is imposed to prevent the game from becoming too big and to force players to begin fighting in order to build more starships.
 Once there are 500 starships in the game it is now possible to continue to build ships by spending Priority Points.

 Before the ship limit is reached, all starbases will be selected to build starships.
-After the ship limit is reached, each turn, starbases will be randomly selected to build starships until the ship limit has been reached.
+After the ship limit has been reached, each turn the number of ships drops below that limit, starbases will be randomly selected to build starships until the ship limit has again been reached.
 When a starbase is selected it will do one of the following:

 It should be noted that a starbase will only be selected for a build if it is actually capable of building a ship.
 For this reason, the Mining Stations are ineligible for selection to build.